-For positive porosity application, a work lead must be run from the negative (-) power source output stud to the work piece.
+A work lead must be run from the negative (-) power source output stud to the work piece.
 The work piece connection must be firm and secure, especially if pulse welding is planned.
 Excessive voltage drops at the work piece connection often result in unsatisfactory pulse welding performance.

-When negative electrode polarity is required, such as in some InnershieldTM applications, install as above, except reverse the output connections at the power source (electrode cable to the negative (-) stud, and work cable to the positive (+) stud).
+When negative electrode polarity is required, such as in some InnershieldTM applications, install as above, except change the output connections at the power source (electrode cable to the negative (-) stud, and work cable to the positive (+) stud).